GET IN TOUCH

 How to Remove or Resolve a Connecticut Tax Lien

 A Connecticut tax lien can be removed in several ways, depending on your financial situation and the type of tax debt.
-The Connecticut Department of Revenue Services (DRS) adheres to precise protocols to guarantee the correct payment, release, or correction of liens.
+The Connecticut Department of Revenue Services (DRS) adheres to strict protocols to ensure the proper payment, release, or correction of liens.
 Acting quickly protects your real property rights and prevents further collection actions.
+For immediate professional assistance, state tax lien resolution services are available to help navigate the process.

 Full Payment and Lien Release

-The fastest way to resolve a lien is to pay the total balance—taxes, interest, and penalties—in full.
+The fastest way to resolve a lien is to pay the full balance—taxes, interest, and penalties.
 Once payment clears, the DRS issues a Certificate of Release, which must be recorded with the local town clerk or Secretary of State to remove it from public records.

 Partial Payment or Partial Release